vothanhvinh/FedCI/README.md

 ## Requirements
-This package has been tested on:
+This code has been tested on:
 ```
 gpytorch==1.3.0
 pytorch==1.7.0+cu101